 Experimental Design

-To directly measure the impact of tomato domestication on quantitative resistance, we infected with a collection of 91 diverse B. cinerea isolates (genotypes) on 6 wild and 6 domesticated tomato genotypes.
+To directly measure how tomato domestication affects quantitative resistance, we infected a collection of 91 diverse B. cinerea isolates (genotypes) on 6 wild and 6 domesticated tomato genotypes.
 Previous studies have examined B. cinerea resistance between domesticated and distantly related wild tomato species using single isolates of pathogens (Egashira, Kuwashima et al. 2000, Nicot, Moretti et al. 2002, Guimaraes, Chetelat et al. 2004, Ten Have, van Berloo et al. 2007, Finkers, Bai et al. 2008).
-These previous studies typically used individual wild and domesticated tomato genotypes that were the founders of mapping populations, and found a wide range of pathogen susceptibility levels both within and between tomato species.
-However, it is still unknown how domesticated and closely related wild tomatoes compare for B. cinerea resistance using multiple plant genotypes.
-We selected S. pimpinellifolium, the closest wild relative of S. lycopersicum, to directly study the selection associated with the impact of domestication (Peralta, Spooner et al. 2008).
-We selected tomato genotypes including 6 domesticated Solanum lycopersicum cultivars and 6 wild S. pimpinellifolium genotypes.
-We isolated 91 B. cinerea genotypes from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak).
+These previous studies typically used individual wild and domesticated tomato genotypes that were the founders of mapping populations, and found a wide range of pathogen resistance levels both within and between tomato species.
+However, it is still unknown how domesticated and closely related wild tomatoes compare for B. cinerea resistance using multiple plant genotypes and a population of the pathogen.
+We selected 6 domesticated Solanum lycopersicum cultivars and 6 wild S. pimpinellifolium genotypes, the closest wild relative of S. lycopersicum, to directly study the selection associated with the impact of domestication (Peralta, Spooner et al. 2008).
+We used a previously collected sample of 91 B. cinerea isolates obtained from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak).
 We infected all 91 B. cinerea isolates onto each of the 12 plant genotypes in 3-fold replication across 2 independent experiments in a randomized complete block design, giving 6 measurements per plant-pathogen combination, for a total of 3,276 lesions.
 We digitally measured the area of the developing lesion at 72 hours post infection (HPI) (Figure R1).
 At 72 hours significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
 Digital measurement of the area of the developing lesion provides a composite phenotype controlled by the interaction of host and pathogen genetics.
 This measurement of the plant-Botrytis interaction has been used successfully in a number of molecular and quantitative genetic studies (Ferrari, Plotnikova et al. 2003, Denby, Kumar et al. 2004, Kliebenstein, Rowe et al. 2005, Ferrari, Galletti et al. 2007, Rowe and Kliebenstein 2008).

 Comparison of Pathogen Genetics, Plant Genetics and Crop Domestication Effects on Resistance

-We wanted to know the relative contribution of genetic variation in both the plant and the pathogen to variation in the virulence/ susceptibility phenotype.
-Using a linear model, we asked how plant genotype, plant domestication status, and pathogen genotype (isolate) contribute to variation in lesion size.
-The final model explains 60% of the variance for lesion size, and shows that genetic variation within both the host plant and the pathogen have significant effects on lesion growth, but isolate explains 3.5x more of the variance than plant genotype (10.2% of total variance under isolate vs. 2.9% under plant, Table R1).
-Interestingly, tomato domestication significantly impacted B. cinerea virulence, as shown by the significant effects of tomato genetic variation between domesticated and wild species (<1% of total variance, Table R1).
-There was no evidence for significant interaction effects between isolate and plant genotypes but this term contributed the largest proportion of the plant-related variance in lesion size (7.5% of total variance, Table R1).
-This lack of significance may be caused by vast number of degrees of freedom in this term (Table R1).
-In short, lesion size is controlled by genetics both within the host plant and the pathogen.
-The question remains, at what level does genetic variation in the host contribute to lesion growth?
-Host genotype may be the major determinant of plant susceptibility to B. cinerea, or host domestication status may be more relevant.
+To measure the relative contribution of genetic diversity in both the plant and the pathogen to variation in the virulence/ resistance phenotype, we used a linear model.
+This model directly tested the contribution of plant genotype, plant domestication status, and pathogen genotype (isolate) to variation in lesion size.
+The final model explained 60% of the variance for lesion size, and showed that genetic variation within both the host plant and the pathogen had significant effects on lesion growth, but pathogen isolate diversity explained 3.5x more of the variance than plant genotype (10.2% of total variance under isolate vs. 2.9% under plant, Table R1).
+Interestingly, tomato domestication status significantly impacted B. cinerea virulence, as shown by the small but significant effects of genetic variation between domesticated and wild tomatoes (<1% of total variance, Table R1).
+There was no evidence for significant interaction effects between pathogen isolate and plant genotype, but this term contributed the largest proportion of the plant-related variance in lesion size (7.5% of total variance, Table R1).
+This lack of significance may be due to the vast number of degrees of freedom in this term (Table R1).
+Thus, the interaction between tomato and B. cinerea was significantly controlled by genetic diversity within the host plant and the pathogen, including a slight effect of domestication status.